-As a "snapshot", data as at 29 Oct 2018 shows that locally, Universal Credit (UC) claimants represented 32% (2,442) of the 7,586 rent accounts in arrears but were responsible for 50% (£1.3m) of the debt owed to the Council.
+As a "snapshot", from October 2018 shows that locally, Universal Credit (UC) claimants represented 32% (2,442) of the 7,586 rent accounts in arrears but were responsible for 50% (£1.3m) of the debt owed to the Council.
 There has been a slight downward trend in the percentage of numbers of tenants in receipt of UC who are in arrears but this same snapshot shows that the total rent arrears were £2.6m, an increase of £110,000 on the previous month.

 Since UC was introduced, 48 council tenants claiming UC have been evicted and the majority of UC claimants who have terminated their tenancy have left owing rent arrears.
 Having rent arrears may adversely impact on people's ability to access social housing in the future.
+Linked to this, we know that private rented sector landlords are less likely to rent to people who are on Universal Credit, because of the increased risk of arrears.
+Government has acknowledged that in the private sector, only 5% of private sector landlords have their rent paid directly to them.

-Poverty, and particularly poverty in childhood, has been shown to be a significant indicator of risk.11 Tackling the negative impacts on people's lives from changes to benefits, and enabling more people to access and maintain a job that strengthens their economic security are fundamental to the approach we continue to take in preventing homelessness.
+Poverty, and particularly poverty in childhood, has been shown to be a significant indicator of risk of homelessness in adulthood.

+Tackling the negative impacts on people's lives from changes to benefits, and enabling more people to access and maintain a job that strengthens their economic security are fundamental to the approach we continue to take in preventing homelessness.